bbauska/W3Cx-3of5/README.md

   alt="Example/Test OpenStreetMap." />
 </p>

-<p>This example is just given "as is", as there are so many possibilities for rendering a map with <a href="/leafletjs.com/reference-1.6.0.html">the Leaflet API for OpenStreetMaps</a>https:/.
-However, we think having such a basic example might be useful.</p>
+<p>This example is just given "as is", as there are so many possibilities for
+rendering a map with <a href="/leafletjs.com/reference-1.6.0.html" target="_blank" rel="noopener noreferrer">the Leaflet API for OpenStreetMaps</a>https:/.
+However,
+we think having such a basic example might be useful.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 329. openstreetmap test (393) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->